Summary: in this tutorial, you’ll learn about the C logical operators, including the logical AND, OR, and NOT operators.

 If the first operand evaluates to true (1), the logical AND operator immediately returns true (1) and skip evaluating the second operand.

-The following program uses the logical AND operator to check if the age greater than 16 and less than 70:
+The following program uses the logical AND operator to check if the age is greater than 16 and less than 70:

 #include <stdio.h>